AlbertMaristany/Twitendencias/README.md

 # Spark Streaming - Twitendencias

+IMPORTANT: In scripts folder you will find the script shell to create the corresponding tables in HBase.

 Spark streaming job.
 To execute this job you should start the following tools:
   - Kafka (to queue the tweets)
   - Hadoop (to store the info in hdfs)